Things Best to do in Leon, Nicaragua

 Things to Do in Leon, Nicaragua

-The most popular of the things to do in Leon, Nicaragua.
+This is the most popular of the things to do in Leon, Nicaragua.
 This is the only place in the world where it is possible to sandboard down an active volcano, and it was fun!
-The half day tour involves about an hour long drive to Cerro Negro (the name of the volcano) and then another hour and half walk up the volcano.
+The half-day tour involves about an hour long drive to Cerro Negro (the name of the volcano) and then another hour and a half walk up the volcano.
 Yes, you must hike up in order to sandboard down, but it is totally worth it.

 After gearing up, I conquered my fear and went for it.
 It wasn’t scary at all, really fun actually!
 I had complete control over my speed and when it was over I wished I could go again!